cjpthatsme/gitlab-issue-creator/README.md

 ```

 As the CSV import command runs, there seems to always be failures.
 I am not 100% sure why but I added this command to help with that.
 As the importer runs, any failures are put into a new csv called retry.csv.
 All this command does it load that file and run it back trhough.
 I have had to run this command 3 times on really big lists.
 This could be easily automated so it automatically loads the file but I decided that since that would require more validation the csv to be sure that the errors were not caused there, I would just make it a separate command for now.

+**Note on Newlines:**
+Carriage returns and linefeeds cannot be processed by the a-csv library.
+To work around this, you can substitute newlines for 0x0A in the description field.
+0x0A will be replaced with newlines in your issue description.

 ### Built With